w3f/Grants-Program/applications/FuturFusion.md

 - Mobile App/Games Users
 - Users of Mobile Apps and Dapps

-Here is an architectural diagram
+Here is a diagram of the project

 ![Figure 1-1](https://raw.githubusercontent.com/RELAI-Network/docs/main/archi/architechture.jpg?raw=true)